Setting Up Audio Transcription Review

 {"id": "audio_003", "audio_path": "/audio/recording_003.wav", "asr_transcript": "Please call me back when your free"}Audio Annotation Setup

-Audio annotation in Potato uses the audio_annotation type within annotation schemes.
-The audio player provides waveform visualization and playback controls automatically.
+Audio annotation in Potato uses the audio_annotation type inside your annotation schemes.
+The player draws the waveform and adds playback controls on its own, so you do not have to wire those up:

 annotation_schemes: